asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----
+!!! tip

-**Tip:**  This should also verify various SDP offers:
+    This should also verify various SDP offers:

     1. Lack of rtpmap attributes for specific codecs, e.g., 0 implies ulaw (See Table 2, RFC 1890)
     2. Non-standard rtpmap designations for codecs

     While these could be considered "off-nominal", they are allowed by the various RFCs and should be covered under a 'nominal negotiation', where the set of codecs offered match completely with what is configured in Asterisk

----
+[//]: # (end-tip)

 #### Offer Negotiation - Subset (Alice)